2-5 Day Moab Itinerary (Overlanding, Hikes, and More)

 If you’re arriving in town in time for one activity in the evening, head up to Dead Horse State Park to stargaze if it’s clear out or to Arches National Park for a sunset hike.
 Hike to Delicate Arch if you have more time, or The Windows for a quick walk.
 More on each in the day one itinerary.

-Day one: Overview of Arches National Park
+Day 1: Overview of Arches National Park

 Mileage: 54 miles